5771 - Highway 97

 Falkland, B.C.
 V0E 1W0

-When the library is closed there is a book drop bin located to the right of the main door.
+When the library is closed there is a book drop bin located near the accessibility ramp.

 Please find our events below on the branch calendar, or search the ORL Calendar of Events.

 |Tuesday:||2:00 p.m. to 5:00 p.m. and 6:00 p.m. to 8:00 p.m.|